hyperjumptech/hypertrace-ios-sdk/README.md

 ## Usage

-Before the tracing started, you need to initialize the SDK by getting the handshake PIN.
+Before the tracing started, you need to initialize the SDK and call the `start` function.

 ```swift
 import HyperTraceSDK